ahdis/chmed/input/pagecontent/profiles.md

 Dosage structured split of Medication Prescription document

 * [CHMED Patient (Pre)](StructureDefinition-chmed-pre-patient.html)
-Profile for the Patient resource of the Medication Prescription document
+Profile for the Patient resource (derived from CH Core Patient EPR), referenced in the CHMED Medication Prescription Composition